vixtorn/ReactSimplePortfolio/README.md

 # ReactSimplePortfolio
-A simple portfolio that i made for an exam.
+A simple portfolio that i made for Coursera Front end course.
+Feel free to use.